 How to compare EE SIM-only deals

-The comparison table above lets you see all the current SIM-only deals you can get from EE.
+The comparison table at the top of this page lets you see all the currently available EE SIM-only deals.
 For each one, you can see how much it costs, the monthly allowance you get, and the contract length.
 All you need to do is take a look and find the one that looks best for you.

 When you find a deal you like, just click through and we'll take you to EE's website to find out more and sign up.